 Snakes of New England and the World - one hour live animal presentation.
-Cambridge Block Party at 40 Cottage Street.
-Rain date June 16th.
+The Library is closed so this event will be held at Trinity Church basement.
+Sawyer Free Library Summer Program.

 More information here.... http://www.gloucesterblockparty.com/index.html